Radfordhound/HedgeLib/README.md

 - release_x86   (Release build for 32-bit x86 Architecture)
 - release_x64   (Release build for 64-bit x86 Architecture)

-Building for non-x86 architectures (such as ARM) should work correctly, but it's currently not officially supported.
+Building for non-x86 architectures (such as ARM, PowerPC, etc.) should also work correctly, but currently it's not officially supported.
 If you'd like to help us change that, please let us know by [creating an issue](https://github.com/Radfordhound/HedgeLib/issues/new)!